Munia2319/SNAP/README.md

     default="[0.0, 0.005, 0.01, 0.015, 0.02, 0.025, 0.03, 0.035, 0.04, 0.045, 0.05]"
 ) ```

-- I also modified the code so that it can plot the accuracy for different poison rates dynamically. print("Attack Accuracy:") poisoning_rates = [] accuracies = []
+ print("Attack Accuracy:")
+    poisoning_rates = []
+    accuracies = []